 Walking

-Time Calculator KPH
+Time Calculator - KPH or MPH

 If you have not used this

-The "bible" for
+The 'bible' for

 calculating walking/hiking times has traditionally been Naismith's Rule.
 This